-A virtual mailbox service is the easiest way for Canadian businesses to receive physical mail and packages in Canada or the United States without a permanent address.
+A virtual mailbox service is the easiest way for Canadian businesses to receive physical mail, parcels or packages in Canada or the United States without a permanent address.
 Digital mailboxes are also ideal for Canadian shoppers buying items online from companies in the United States who won't ship across the border directly.

 After researching and testing more than a dozen companies over 12+ months, iPostal1 is my top choice for the best virtual mailbox for Canadians due to its 2,300+ locations and excellent overall value.
 With thousands of 5-star reviews and great customer support, I can't recommend iPostal1 highly enough.

 - Planet Express – Best for one-time shipments to Canada

 - PostScan Mail – Best for cloud storage

 Find a virtual mailbox near you

 Monthly fee: Starting at $9.99

 iPostal1 is my pick for the top virtual mailbox service for Canadians because it offers 2,300+ addresses, unique and powerful digital mailbox features, consistent plans across all locations, and great value overall.
 Users can view and manage their mail and packages with the iPostal1 app or online, and plans cost just $9.99/month.

 iPostal1 ships thousands of packages across the US-Canadian border every day, which gives them access to deep volume discounts, which they pass on to their customers.
 This means that Canadians using iPostal1 save more money over the long run than they would with any other virtual mailbox, both because their mailboxes cost just $9.99/month, and because cross-border shipments are so affordable.